eMirror Vol 29, No. 8 (2025-02-21)

 The WWZC does not advocate any particular diet.
 However all meals prepared during practice events, such as Dharma Assemblies, sesshin, or retreats are vegetarian as most people can eat this.
 On Tuesday evenings there is an optional meat dish, as some people find that a purely vegetarian diet, especially as they get older, is not sufficient for their health.
 If you are adhering to a strictly vegan diet, you can write to the tenzo, Jinmyo Renge sensei, at jinmyo.renge@wwzc.org a week prior to attending an event to request vegan foods.
 If you are lactose intolerant or have allergies to foods, you should write to the tenzo about dietary restrictions a week before attending events.

-The following meals were prepared for practitioners during the January Sesshin:
+The following meals were prepared during the week of O-sesshin:

 Saturday: